 MAKE IN INDIA INITIATIVES

-GRSE has also adopted a strategy of engaging with the authorities ofthe target market countries for export of its products.
-The company is also regularlysupplying considerable amount of Bailey Bridges and its components to the neighbouring countries such asNepal & Bhutan.
-Efforts are on further to enhance the export of Bailey Bridges &their components to other friendly foreign countries as well.
+GRSE has also adopted the strategy of engaging with the authorities of the targetmarket countries for export of its products.
+Further the company also continues toregularly supply Bailey Bridges and its components to the neighbouring countries such asNepal & Bhutan.
+Efforts are on to further enhance the export of Bailey Bridges &their components to other friendly foreign countries as well.